-South-north cross sections of equivalent potential temperature ( $\theta_e$ ) and horizontal wind speed through the predicted typhoon center at hour 3 are plotted in Fig. 10 for CNTL, ExpVr and ExpGV.
-Consistent with results shown in Fig. 9, the typhoon is weaker with a very large eye in

-CNTL.
-Compared to CNTL (Fig. 10a), the typhoon inner core in ExpVr (Fig. 10b) and ExpGV (Fig. 10c) is much better defined, with the narrow eye region extending vertically from surface to about 7-8 km height before expanding in diameter.
-High $\theta_e$ values are found in the eye region, indicating air of upper level origin due to descent within the eye.
+South-north cross-sections of equivalent potential temperature $(\theta_e)$ and horizontal wind speed through the predicted typhoon centre at 3 hours of forecast are plotted in Figure 10 for CNTL, ExpVr and ExpGV.
+Consistent with results shown in Figure 9, the typhoon is weaker, with a very large eye in CNTL.
+Compared to CNTL (Figure 10(a)), the typhoon inner core in ExpVr (Figure 10(b)) and ExpGV (Figure 10(c)) is much better defined, with the narrow eye region extending vertically from surface to about 7-8 km height before expanding in diameter.
+High $\theta_e$ values are found in the eye region, indicating air of upper-level origin due to descent within the eye.
 High $\theta_e$ values are also found in the boundary layer.
 The low-level $\theta_e$ contours turn upward, with an outward slope that more or less follows the axis of maximum winds.
-Consistent with Fig. 10, the azimuthal mean tangential wind and the horizontal temperature anomaly (defined at each level as the deviation from the temperature averaged over a horizontal area within a radius of 180 km, similar to Liu et al. (1999)) at this time also reveal an enhanced vortex in the forecasts of ExpVr (Fig. 11a) and ExpGV (Fig. 11b), accompanied with a clear warm-core in the eye region.
-The maximum temperature anomaly is at about 7 km height, similar to those found in previous observations and simulations of intense TCs (Hawkins and Imbembo 1976; Liu et al. 1999).
-Wind speeds higher than 35 m s-1 extend to nearly 7 km height in ExpGV, higher than in ExpVr; the wind speed decreases rapidly above 7 km, consistent with the level of maximum temperature anomaly and the expected cyclostrophic balance.
-The maximum of warm core anomaly is about 16 K in ExpGV, higher than that in ExpVr.
+Consistent with Figure 10, the azimuthal mean tangential wind and the horizontal temperature anomaly at this time also reveal an enhanced vortex in the forecasts of ExpVr (Figure 11(b)) and ExpGV (Figure 11(c)), accompanied by a clear warm core in the eye region.
+The maximum temperature anomaly is at about 7 km height.
+Wind speeds higher than 35 m s-1 extend to nearly 7 km height in ExpGV - higher than in ExpVr; the wind speed decreases rapidly above 7 km, consistent with the level of maximum temperature anomaly and the expected cyclostrophic balance.
+The maximum of warm core anomaly is about 16 K in ExpGV - higher than that in ExpVr.
 These features are consistent with the fact that ExpGV predicts a stronger typhoon than ExpVr.
 It is noted the maximum azimuthal mean wind below 1 km in ExpGV is slightly weaker than that in ExpVr, which can be attributed to the earlier landfall in ExpGV.